JagannathKrishna/JagannathKrishna/README.md

 - 👋 Hi, I’m @JagannathKrishna
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning React.js and Node.js.

 <!---
 JagannathKrishna/JagannathKrishna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.